-The Chapel (which is always open) is in a remote part of East Anglia, many miles from the nearest town and railway line.
+The Chapel is in a remote part of East Anglia, many miles from the nearest town and railway line.
 Probably the only reliable way to get there is by car, and when you arrive at the Chapel's small car park after your long drive you will have a walk of about 850 metres to get to the Chapel itself on the coast.
 All of which just adds to its charm and remoteness.

 If you or a member of your party is disabled and you need special help, contact the Chaplain of St Peter's in good time (seven-days advance notice if possible), and appropriate arrangements for your visit can be made.
 Click here to send an email.

 In winter be warned that it can be very cold!
 If the wind is from the North, East or South East it can cut right through you.
 Wrap up well and enjoy the bracing, fresh, pollution-free air.
 Imagine when you visit what it must have been like to live at the time the Chapel was built.
 Imagine having to live without central heating, think what it was like not to have cars with heaters, imagine not having modern clothing.
 Marvel at what our ancestors achieved in those harsh conditions.
 But in Summer, bring a picnic and enjoy the warm sea breeze, the sky, the smell of moist earth and the song of skylarks.